 Of course, this Ron fella doesn’t believe any of it.
 He’s adamant it’s all in her head and down to a series of unfortunate coincidences.
 That, however, would make for a somewhat dull story, so we all know there’s going to be more to it than that.

-There is.
-And when Laymon starts to reveal the dramatic twist-ending, he does so in a handful of pages which deliver an almost unrelenting assault of fast-paced action and horror.
+Of course, there is…and when Laymon starts to reveal the dramatic twist-ending, he does so in a handful of pages which deliver an almost unrelenting assault of fast-paced action and horror.
 This action-rich finale is absolute textbook Laymon, bringing the tale to a swift and wonderfully entertaining conclusion.

 The Fastback runs for a total of 26 pages (which are just 4” x 5.5” with an average word count of around 100 words per page).